zhiweit/zhiweit/README.md

 ---
 More about me <a href="https://zhiweit.dev" rel="nofollow" target="_blank">here</a>

-🌱 Currently learning about transformers and developing a simple question answering model
+🌱 Currently learning about NLP, transformers, pytorch and developing a question answering model

 🧑🏻‍💻 I’m looking to collaborate on interesting projects relating to environment sustainability.